wspok/wspokbot/README.md

 Generates an animated GIF based on your text prompt.

 ```
-/frames prompt:[text]
+/frames gif_url:[URL]
 ```
-Creates a grid of image frames based on your text prompt.
+Extracts frames from a GIF and displays them in a grid.

 ```
 /heartlocket first:[image1] second:[image2]